 Cyberpunk’s animated “Edge Runners” prompted Cyberpunk 2077 players to return to the troubled RPG game, which was released in 2020

-When CD Projekt Red’s latest open-world game launched in late 2020, players were shunned by several bugs and a storm of negative publicity in both the press and player community.
+When CD Projekt Red’s latest open-world game launched in late 2020, players were shunned by several bugs.
+A storm of negative publicity in both the press and the player community.

-According to CD Projekt Red, after Edgerunners debuted on September 13, one million players visited the Night City every day the following week; judging by Cyberpunk 2077’s Steam player data, this number is still on the rise, with the past three-day player count peaked at over 80,000, and this excludes the GOG version and those playing on consoles.
+According to CD Projekt Red, after Edgerunners debuted on September 13.
+One million players visited the Night City every day the following week.
+Judging by Cyberpunk 2077’s Steam player data.
+This number is still rising, with the past three-day player count peaking at over 80,000.
+And this excludes the GOG version and those playing on consoles.